 It is now known that too little methylation can create instability in chromosomes and activate oncogenes; and too much methylation can initiate silencing of the genes responsible for suppressing tumors.

 Because epigenetics involves reversible changes to aspects of chromatin, our understanding of its role in various diseases could lead to innovative new treatments.
-A study published in Carcinogenesis in 2009 says:
+A study published in

 “The fact that epigenetic aberrations, unlike genetic mutations, are potentially reversible and can be restored to their normal state by epigenetic therapy makes such initiatives promising and therapeutically relevant.”